specta-rs/rspc/docs/src/pages/client/index.md

 layout: ../../layouts/MainLayout.astro
 ---

 The vanilla client allows you to consume your API on the frontend.
-As the vanilla client is very minimal you will want to use something built on top of it for most applications such as the [TanStack Query](/client/tanstack-query) hooks.
+This client is the minimal core and it is recommended that you use the [React](/client/react) or [Solid](/client/solid) integration for building application.

 To get started first install the minimal runtime package.